 The good news is that I have finally rolled over most of these accounts and have picked better index and target mutual funds … that have very low cost.

 Do yourself a favor (if you haven’t already) … review the fee’s being charged on your retirement accounts.

 3 – Wasting Money Trading Options

 Back when I was younger, just married, and had no kids … I took more risks when it came to investing.

-At the time, I cashed out several mutual funds I had previously invested in and used the cash (around $30,000) to start buying and selling options (just calls no puts) contracts.
+In order to get the capital to start trading options, I cashed out several mutual funds and began buying and selling options (just calls no puts) contracts.